Hair Glam Pop Metal

 Sunset on the Sunset Strip

 It wasn’t just the excesses in behaviour from the bands that caused the public to move away from the scene.
 As we have seen many times over, money ruined a perfectly good scene.
-As soon as record companies began to notice the enormous sales figures major Glam Bands were producing, they were quick to scramble for any odd band around.
-This led to many bands be quickly signed, no matter their musical quality.
+As soon as record companies noticed the enormous sales figures major Glam Bands were producing, they scrambled for any odd band around.
+This led to many bands being quickly signed, no matter their musical quality.
 While earlier Glam Metal bands like Dokken and Ratt were very serious about writing and playing music, the record companies saw that it was an image that sold.

-Soon, rumours would arise about bands who didn’t really play on their albums, but studio musicians wrote and recorded the albums.
-In the middle of these rumours were bands like Warrant, supposedly having a ghost player on their first album to handle to solos and Ratt.
-Now, ‘ghost playing’ is not uncommon and can be as innocent as a band’s guitarist not being able to record a solo clean enough so a session player records it, and the band’s guitarist learns it in time for the tour.
-Studio time is costly and the record companies are on a tight schedule.
-However, this did add to the notion that Glam Metal was all about excessive rock star lifestyles and not about the music.
+Soon, rumours would arise about bands who didn’t play on their albums, but studio musicians wrote and recorded the albums.
+In the middle of these rumours were bands like Warrant, supposedly having a ghost player on their first album to handle solos and Ratt.
+Now, ‘ghost playing’ is not uncommon and can be as innocent as a band’s guitarist not being able to record a solo clean enough, so a session player records it, and the band’s guitarist learns it in time for the tour.
+Studio time is costly, and record companies have tight schedules.
+However, this added to the notion that Glam Metal was all about excessive rock star lifestyles and not music.

 The most prominent rumour of ghost playing surrounds Bon Jovi.
-The rumour is that original bass player Alec John Such did not play on ‘Slippery When Wet’ or in fact on any of the 80’s albums.
-Rather, it was present bass player Hugh McDonald who played on the albums, working as a session player on Jon Bon Jovi’s pre-Bon Jovi recordings.
-Fans who saw Bon Jovi perform in the 80s noticed that Alec often played the parts more simplistic or played parts of songs not at all, adding to the rumours that not only did someone else play the parts on the albums, but also that Alec was in the band for image, as Hugh didn’t look the part.
+The rumour is that original bass player Alec John Such did not play on ‘Slippery When Wet’ or, in fact, on any of the 80’s albums.
+Instead, it was present bass player Hugh McDonald who played on the albums, working as a session player on Jon Bon Jovi’s pre-Bon Jovi recordings.
+Fans who saw Bon Jovi perform in the 80s noticed that Alec often played the parts more simplistic or played parts of songs not at all, adding to the rumours that not only did someone else play the parts on the albums, but also that Alec was in the band for image.

 By 1991, Glam Metal was over.
 It is often said that Grunge killed Glam Metal, but honestly, Glam Metal was already dead.